 Journalism students published a special edition issue of The Reveille detailing all aspects of LSU’s participation in the fair that year to be passed out on the fairgrounds.
 Articles from The Reveille and the Shreveport Journal paint a vivid picture of the 1913 State Fair, with much praise given to LSU for its contribution to the fair’s success.

-Digitized news articles concerning LSU at the 1913 State Fair:
+Digitized news articles concerning LSU at the 1913 State Fair: LINK

 RELATED PRIMARY SOURCE MATERIALS

 Louisiana Cooperative Extension Service Records, A3000, Louisiana State University Archives, LSU Libraries, Baton Rouge, La.
 Hill Memorial Library, Ranges 13, 14, 62, 77:90-91, 78, 83, 116, A:21, AA:9, D, Vault

 Louisiana State University Photograph Collection, A5000, Louisiana State University Archives, LSU Libraries, Baton Rouge, La.
 Hill Memorial Library, Range AA: 31, Box 15

 Louisiana State University and Agricultural and Mechanical College.
 University Bulletin.
 Hill Memorial Library, LD3106 .A18

 Agricultural and Sugar Clubs of LSU.
 Demeter, a Journal of Agriculture.
 Hill Memorial Library, S1 .D358; Middleton Library, MICROFILM 4153